-7.3 In addition, the department and the Department for Business, innovation and Skills published Rigour and Responsiveness in Skills in April 2013.
+7.3 In addition, the department and the Department for Business, innovation and Skills published Rigour and Responsiveness in Skills13 in April 2013.
 This sets out the rapid and responsive intervention action that will be taken against further education and sixth form colleges and other training providers, if they fall within one of the three triggers.
 Intervention action in schools will follow the academy programme model.

-The department has indicated that it believes that, by definition, it is better value for money to spend less on a replacement for the Educational Maintenance Allowance scheme, targeting it and removing deadweight costs.
+8: Committee of Public Accounts conclusion The department has indicated that it believes that, by definition, it is better value for money to spend less on a replacement for the Educational Maintenance Allowance scheme, targeting it and removing deadweight costs.